ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-pivoting/index.md

 <grid-example title='Slice And Dice' name='slice-and-dice' type='generated' options='{ "enterprise": true, "exampleHeight": 605, "modules": ["serverside", "rowgrouping", "menu", "columnpanel", "filterpanel", "setfilter"] }'></grid-example>

+## Example: Filtering Secondary Columns

+The example below demonstrates server-side Pivoting with both primary and secondary column filters applied.

+- The columns `Country` and `Year` primary columns have filters applied, which are applied to the data before the pivot is applied.

+- All of the secondary columns have filters applied, which the server can then use to filter the data set after the pivot has been applied.
+In the provided example, only top level row groups are affected by the secondary column filters.

+<grid-example title='Filtering Secondary Columns' name='pivot-column-filtering'  type='generated' options='{ "enterprise": true, "exampleHeight": 605, "extras": ["alasql"], "modules": ["serverside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>

 ## Next Up

 Continue to the next section to learn about [Pagination](/server-side-model-pagination/).